 We are taking it to the next level and demand that our legislators in Harrisburg and Washington DC stand with working Americans to raise the wage.
 We need a living wage, indexed to inflation.

 To do that we have to stand together.
 We have to demand fair pay and an economy that works for everyone, not just the super-rich.

 Sign up here to join the fight against inequality.

 If you know what pay’s like at the bottom, share your story and advocate for low wage workers across the nation.

 It’s time to lift up all workers.

-Tell us why you support raising the minimum wage, and join our fight for the Rise Up Economy. →
+Tell us why you support raising the minimum wage, and join our fight. →